 Walker continued to invest in new ships.
 In February 1797, only a few months after his uncle’s death, he attended the launch at the yard of Edward Grayson of the Watt a ‘remarkably fine three-decker ship’, named in honour of his uncle.
 ‘The tide was very high, the launch very fine, and having a large band of military music on board, playing martial tunes, the whole proved highly gratifying to a vast concourse of spectators which had assembled on the occasion.’

-Like his uncle, Walker was also tempted to make a foray into the slave trade.
+Like his uncle, Walker was also a slave-trader.
 In 1800, in conjunction with his cousin Richard Watt junior and Caleb Fletcher, he sent the Kenyon on two voyages to Bonny transporting 380 Africans to Montego Bay, Jamaica, and later 279 Africans to Martinique.
 He was to die before the vessel was shipwrecked on her way back to Liverpool in early 1802.